Leite Lopes Airport

-Dr. Leite Lopes State Airport (IATA: RAO, ICAO: SBRP) is the airport serving Ribeirão Preto, Brazil.
+Dr. Leite Lopes State Airport (IATA: RAO, ICAO: SBRP) is an airport serving Ribeirão Preto, Brazil.
+Since December 11, 1956 it is named after José Leite Lopes (1918–2006), a Brazilian scientist.

 It is operated by Rede Voa.

 History

 Dr. Leite Lopes State Airport was opened on April 2, 1939, and soon after, in 1940, the runway was extended for the first time.

 In 1996 the whole airport complex received its major renovation in which the runway and adjoining taxiway were extended from 1,800m to 2,100m and a new larger apron was built.

 In 2006 the width of the runway was enlarged to 45m and finally in July 2010 the renovation and enlargement of the terminal building was completed.

 On July 15, 2021 the concession of the airport was auctioned to Rede Voa under the name Consórcio Voa NW e Voa SE.
 The airport was previously operated by DAESP.

 Airlines and destinations

 Access

 The airport is located 10 km from downtown Ribeirão Preto.